h0lyvltron/tim-js/README.md

 # My JavaScript Project

 This is a simple JavaScript project to learn Git and JavaScript.
+It will include rudimentary explanation and instruction for someone new to Git, GitHub, and development in general.
+Everything is being documented in this manner to solidify my understanding as I teach myself and learn.

 ## Getting Started